5- and 6-membered rings: A natural orbital functional study: Motivation and Methodology

 In Ref.~[\citenum{damour-rings-2021}], Damour \textit{et al.} provided accurate FCI correlation energy estimates for twelve cases of five- and six-membered ring molecules, namely: Cyclopentadiene, Furan, Imidazole, Pyrrole, Thiophene, Benzene, Pyrazine, Pyridazine, Pyridine, Pyrimidine, s-Tetrazine, and s-Triazine.
 Hence, the set involves systems with atoms of the first to third lines of the periodic table.
 An schematic representation of the latter is shown in Fig. \ref{fig:systems}.
 In particular, Damour and co-workers reported optimized-orbital selected configuration interaction calculations for a correlation-consistent double-$\zeta$ Dunning basis set (cc-pVDZ),\cite{Dunning} as a reference for further studying the convergence of the M\o{}ller-Plesset perturbation theory series and the iterative approximate coupled-cluster series.
 Even in the context of the cc-pVDZ basis set, computing FCI result of these molecules is too computational demanding.
 Indeed, today carrying out coupled-cluster with singles, doubles, triples, and quadruples (CCSDTQ) calculations for molecules larger than benzene is prohibitively expensive or at least not practical.\cite{eriksen-benzene} This situation puts NOF approaches in an interesting position to run calculations employing larger basis sets from cc-pVDZ to cc-pV5Z.
-In the following, we use this molecular set to study GNOF and GNOFm correlation energies and their convergence with the size of the basis set.
+Nevertheless, as discussed below, all-electron calculations have been employed consistently throughout this work, with no frozen electrons.
+Therefore, basis sets including weighted core-valence functions are preferred.
+To this end, we have included Dunning's weighted core-valence basis sets cc-pwCVXZ \cite{dunning-ccpwcvnz}, whereas results obtained by using the cc-pVXZ basis set family are shown in the Supplementary Information.
+The latter are carried out for X=2-5 cardinal numbers, however, the X=5 level is omitted from the cc-pwCVXZ calculations due to the marked increase in the number of basis functions \cite{helgaker-extrapolation} and the computational cost.
+In the following, we use these molecular sets to study GNOF and GNOFm correlation energies and their convergence with the size of the basis set.
 We provide complete-basis-set (CBS) estimates for these approximations, as well as for the ground-state gold standard coupled-cluster singles, doubles, and perturbative triples CCSD(T).
-The CCSD(T) calculations required a significant effort, especially in the largest cases at cc-pV5Z, which required around 1.4T of RAM, hence becoming infeasible for common computational configurations in contrast to NOF calculations.
 Following the work by Damour and co-workers, geometries of the molecular systems, obtained at the CC3/aug-cc-pVTZ level of theory, were extracted from Ref. [\citenum{loos-2020}].